College of Education - Undergraduate

 Field Placement Requirements

 Upon admission to Undergraduate Teacher Education, the student will be placed in teacher assisting for the following semester, contingent upon an interview and acceptance by the school administrator.
 Students who postpone their entrance after admission must reapply as new applicants if they seek readmission.
+Students must follow the holiday break schedule designated by the K-12 district for their school placement/assignment, not the GVSU holiday break schedule for both teacher assisting and student teaching.
 Field placements are generally made within a 40-mile radius from campus unless further placement is deemed necessary for suitable supervision and effective use of unit resources.

 - Submission of completed application packet by September 15 for winter placement, February 1 for fall placement.